 As you can see, there are various ways to promote both live and automated webinars on social media organically.
-Once you have set up a great webinar promoting your products and services, start implementing these promotional strategies alone or in conjunction with paid social media advertising to boost registrations for your webinar and ultimate revenue for your business.
+Once you have set up a great webinar promoting your products and services, start implementing these promotional strategies alone or in conjunction with paid ads to boost registrations for your webinar and ultimate revenue for your business.